Lyudmyla Kichenok: 2024: US Open title, world No. 3, Olympics quarterfinal

 At the 2024 Australian Open, she reached her first doubles final with her usual partner Jeļena Ostapenko, defeating reigning US Open champions and fourth seeds, Gabriela Dabrowski and Erin Routliffe, in straight sets.
 Kichenok became the fourth Ukrainian female tennis player to reach a major doubles final, following sisters Kateryna Bondarenko and Alona Bondarenko who won the title at the 2008 Australian Open, and Elena Tatarkova who reached the final with Mariaan de Swardt of South Africa in the 1999 Wimbledon Championships.

 With her sister, she reached the quarterfinals at the 2024 Paris Olympics.

 At the US Open, seeded seventh in doubles, she reached another Grand Slam final with her partner Jelena Ostapenko, defeating Anna Danilina and Irina Khromacheva in the quarterfinal, and then Veronika Kudermetova and Chan Hao-ching in the semifinal, also in straight sets, 6–1, 6–2.
 Kichenok became the first Ukrainian tennis player to reach the semifinals in doubles at all four majors, and the first finalist at the US Open.

-Ostapenko and Kichenok defeated Kristina Mladenovic and Zhang Shuai in the final, in straight sets, to lift their first Grand Slam trophy together, becoming the first Latvian and Ukrainian champions in women’s doubles.
+Ostapenko and Kichenok defeated Kristina Mladenovic and Zhang Shuai in the final, in straight sets, to lift their first major trophy together, becoming the first Latvian and Ukrainian champions in women’s doubles.
 As a result, she reached a new career-high of world No. 3 in the doubles rankings, on 23 September 2024.
 Her and Ostapenko also surged to No.1 in the Race to the WTA Finals after the tournament.

 Kichenok and Ostapenko qualified for the end-of-season WTA Finals in Riyadh, Saudi Arabia, as top seeds but were eliminated in the group stages after losing all three of their matches.

-2025: Two WTA finals
+2025: Two more career finals

 Partnering with her sister Nadiia, she finished runner-up in the doubles draw of the Linz Open, losing to Tímea Babos and Luisa Stefani in the final which went to a deciding championship tiebreak.

-She was also a finalist at the Bad Homburg Open, with Ellen Perez but lost to Alexandra Panova and Hanyu Guo in a deciding champions tiebreak.
+She was also a finalist at the Bad Homburg Open, with Ellen Perez but lost to Alexandra Panova and Guo Hanyu in a deciding champions tiebreak.